Tyler Johnson (ice hockey)

-Tyler Johnson (born July 29, 1990) is an American professional ice hockey player currently playing for the Chicago Blackhawks of the National Hockey League (NHL).
-Johnson won back-to-back Stanley Cup championships with the Tampa Bay Lightning in 2020 and 2021.
+Tyler Johnson (born July 29, 1990) is an American former professional ice hockey forward.
+An undrafted player, Johnson spent the majority of his career with the Tampa Bay Lightning, with whom he won back-to-back Stanley Cup championships in 2020 and 2021.
+He also played three seasons for the Chicago Blackhawks, and briefly played for the Boston Bruins.

 Playing career

 Junior

 Johnson was selected by the Spokane Chiefs with their 11th-round pick in the 2005 WHL Bantam Draft.
 In his first season with this team, in 2007–08, he appeared in 69 regular season games, scoring 13 goals and 29 assists.
 The Chiefs won the Ed Chynoweth Cup that season as the league's champions.
 The Chiefs subsequently earned a berth in the 2008 Memorial Cup, where they defeated the Kitchener Rangers by a score of 4–1.
 Johnson played in all 21 playoff games, scoring five goals and adding three assists.
 He was named the WHL playoffs' Most Valuable Player as a 17-year-old rookie.

-In the 2008–09 season, he played in 62 games, scoring 26 goals and 35 assists for 61 points and adding another five goals and three assists in 12 playoff games.
+In the 2008–09 season, Johnson played in 62 games, scoring 26 goals and 35 assists for 61 points and adding another five goals and three assists in 12 playoff games.
 The 2009–10 season saw Johnson's numbers improve, as he tallied 36 goals and 35 assists in 64 games.
 He also added three goals and five assists in seven playoff games.

 Johnson's 2010–11 season proved to be his best yet as he became the 15th Chiefs' member of all-time to hit the century mark (100 points), with 53 goals and 62 assists, making him the leading goal scorer and second-leading points scorer in the WHL.
 He ultimately finished the season with career highs in goals (53), assists (62) and points (115), while also leading the team in power play and shorthanded goals and ranking third with a plus-27 ranking.
 He was named Player of the Month for the WHL for December 2010.
-He was also voted as the Best Overage Player, Top Defensive Forward, Best Skater, and Top Faceoff Man, second in Most Valuable to Team, and third in Most Accurate Shot in the Best of the West 2011 poll.
+He was also voted as the Best Overage Player, Top Defensive Forward, Best Skater and Top Faceoff Man, second in Most Valuable to Team and third in Most Accurate Shot in the Best of the West 2011 poll.